netdata/developer-relations/engagement-handbook.md

 # How to respond to a user

 - Write short and sweet responses.
 No need to write a lot, but be kind.
 - Don’t be too short; Avoid “Yes” and “Yes, thanks”.
+- Be **honest**, if you don't know something, say so.
+If you need to do some additional research or you need the help of a colleague, great, ping them.
+Nobody expects you to be omnipotent and omniscient.
+- Share the debugging experience with the user, share what you did and did or didn't work.
+Our users are engineers, which mean that they are curious people.
+They are as much interested in solving the problem as they are interested in understanding what went wrong and how you solved it.
 - Address all the points of the users.
 Using bullet points works for everyone.
 - Make sure you acknowledge how they feel.
     - e.g “I understand that this is frustrating, but don’t worry, we are on top of it!”